MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/windbg-release-notes.md

 **Experimental notes window** - WinDbg Preview now has a window for taking notes.
 Just hit View -> “Notes” to open it.
 If you copy/paste into it, DML links will be preserved and still work as if it was the command window.
 You can also save and load notes files from the “Notes” ribbon when the window is open.

-**Experimental faster source window** - To help improve the performance of WinDbg Preview there us a  experimental new source window that is quite a bit more efficient.
+**Experimental faster source window** - To help improve the performance of WinDbg Preview there us an experimental new source window that is quite a bit more efficient.
 There’s still a few gaps around context menus and syntax highlighting, but we want to give everyone the option of trying it out before it’s finished to give us early feedback.
 Run $UseFastSourceWindow to use it.
 If you want to go back to the old one, run $UseMonacoSourceWindow.
 The setting will preserve across sessions, you will need to close and re-open source windows to get the new version.

 **JSProvider API version 1.2** - For JavaScript extensions that declare support for API version 1.2: